Language models show human-like content effects on reasoning tasks: Introduction

-Language models also have prior knowledge --- expectations over the likelihood of particular sequences of tokens --- that are shaped by their training.
+In this work, we address these questions, by examining whether language models show this human-like blending of logic with semantic content effects.
+Language models possess prior knowledge --- expectations over the likelihood of particular sequences of tokens --- that are shaped by their training.
 Indeed, the goal of the ``pre-train and adapt'' or the ``foundation models'' \citep{bommasani2021opportunities} paradigm is to endow a model with broadly accurate prior knowledge that enables learning a new task rapidly.
-Thus, language model predictions often \emph{reflect} human knowledge and beliefs about the world \citep{trinh2018simple,petroni2019language,liu2021probing,jiang2021can}.
-These predictions can percolate into the way language models answer a reasoning problem.
-We therefore hypothesized that language models might reflect human content effects on reasoning.
-That is, while past work has shown that large language models exhibit biases and imperfections on abstract reasoning tasks \citep[e.g.][]{rae2021scaling,razeghi2022impact,patel2021nlp,valmeekam2022large}, we ask a more specific question: are these biases similar to those observed in humans?
+Thus, language model representations often \emph{reflect} human semantic cognition; e.g., language models reproduce patterns like association and typicality effects \citep{bhatia2019distributed,bhatia2021transformer}, and language model predictions can reproduce human knowledge and beliefs \citep{trinh2018simple,petroni2019language,liu2021probing,jiang2021can}.
+In this work, we explore whether this prior knowledge impacts a language model's performance in logical reasoning tasks.
+While a variety of recent works have explored biases and imperfections in language models' performance \citep[e.g.][]{rae2021scaling,razeghi2022impact,patel2021nlp,sogaard2021locke,valmeekam2022large}, we focus on the specific question of whether content interacts with logic in these systems as it does in humans.
+This question has significant implications not only for characterizing LMs, but potentially also for understanding human cognition, by contributing new ways of understanding the balance, interactions, and trade-offs between the abstract and grounded capabilities of a system.